iggygolo/tsunami/src/docs/RSSFeedSystem.md

 The PODSTR RSS feed system provides a robust, automatically updating RSS feed that:

-- ✅ **Updates Automatically**: When episodes are added, edited, or deleted
+- ✅ **Updates Automatically**: When releases are added, edited, or deleted
 - ✅ **Standards Compliant**: RSS 2.0 + Podcasting 2.0 + iTunes
 - ✅ **Performance Optimized**: Caching and efficient updates
 - ✅ **Feature Rich**: Lightning payments, transcripts, chapters
 - ✅ **Well Integrated**: Works with all major podcast platforms

-The system ensures that podcast directories and subscribers always have access to the latest episode content while maintaining high performance and reliability.
+The system ensures that podcast directories and subscribers always have access to the latest release content while maintaining high performance and reliability.